Pregnancy

 How your diet affects your baby

-What you eat while you're pregnant affects your health, as well as the way your unborn baby grows and develops.
-The belief that a baby's nutritional needs are accommodated regardless of what the mother eats used to be well accepted.
-But, now many doctors are realizing that if the mother is lacking certain vitamins and minerals, it's not just her that suffers.
-The mother's nutritional deficiencies may lead to deficiencies in her baby.
-What you eat when you're pregnant plays a vital role in the development of your growing baby and the consequences of malnourishment and a poor diet may include health problems for your baby.
-Low birth weight, nutritional deficiencies, birth defects and even mental retardation (caused from the production of ketones because of low-calorie intake) can result from not eating properly during pregnancy.
+What you eat when you’re pregnant plays a vital role in the development of your growing baby and the consequences of malnourishment and a poor diet may include health problems for your baby.
+Low birth weight, nutritional deficiencies, birth defects and even mental retardation, can result from not eating properly during pregnancy.
 A healthy diet also has been found to decrease the risk of miscarriage, along with the possibility of preterm labor.

 Calories